|

 Check out our monthly podcast on the IGSI You Tube Channel.
 The program is called “This Month at the IGSI” and is hosted by genealogist and IGSI member Dave Miller.
 The podcasts provide the latest information regarding the Irish Genealogical Society International and what activities are planned for the upcoming month.

-You can visit and subscribe to IGSI's YouTube channel at any time by clicking the YouTube link here, or at the lower right side of our main page (below the upcoming activities).
+You can visit and subscribe to IGSI's YouTube channel at any time by clicking the YouTube link here, or at the lower right side of our main page (below the upcoming events).

 |